Gold Museum, Bogotá: Description

 The museum has a collection of 55,000 pieces, 6,000 of which are on display in their expanded building.
 There are bilingual descriptions of almost all exhibits.
 On the first floor houses the museum's main entrance, a shop, and a restaurant.

 Exhibitions begin on the second floor.
 The main room is called "People and Gold in pre-Hispanic Colombia".
 In glass vitrines display goldsmiths' work from the different cultures which inhabited Colombia before the Spanish colonists arrived.
 The permanent exhibition is divided into different halls for every culture: Calima, Quimbaya, Muisca, Zenú, Tierradentro, San Agustín, Tolima, Tairona, and Urabá, and a special room called "After Columbus" (Después de Colón).

 The exposition continues on the third floor, with "The Flying Chamanic" and "The Offering."
 The first shows the process of a shamanic ceremony with its different gold pieces, the second is divided into three parts: the "Offering Room", the "Offering Boat", and the "Lake".

 At the end of the exposition, there is a "Profunditation Room" with artistic videos about the most important gold pieces of the museum.

+On the fourth floor, the museum has an Exploratorium for the purpose of promoting interaction, participation and reflection around the diversity and meaning of the heritage preserved in the museum.

+Additionally, the Museo del Oro also allows research visits and has a “specialized advisory service,” through which researchers can access collections.

+The museum has also engaged with internationally located museums in the past.
+In 2022, the Museo del Oro in Bogota loaned many works to Los Angeles County Museum of Art (LACMA) for an exhibition titled “The Portable Universe / El Universo en Tus Manos: Thought and Splendor of Indigenous Colombia.”
+This exhibition comprised approximately 400 works, from figurative ceramics and ceremonial tools to textiles and metalworks.